OWASP/www-committee-chapter/resources/chapter_admin/readme.md

 ---

-Q: I am a Chapter Leader and an OWASP paid member - How do I get an owasp.org e-meil address?
+Q: I am a Chapter Leader and an OWASP paid member - How do I get an owasp.org e-mail address?

 A: Raise a ticket in JIRA: https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72

+---

+Q: I want to run online meetings using Zoom, but free Zoom has a 40-minute limit.
+How do I get a Zoom Pro Account for my OWASP Chapter?

+A: OWASP provides shared Zoom Pro accounts.
+Raise a 'Shared Services' ticket in JIRA: https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72

 ---